Shareuhack | Crypto Card Finder: Find Your Best Crypto Card in 3 Minutes

 The headline cashback trap

-Kast offers up to 12% cashback.
-Crypto.com up to 8%.
+Kast advertises a combined reward of up to ~8.5% — but this is three separate income streams: 3% cashback + 2% KAST Points + ~3.5% SOL staking yield.
+These are not a single transaction cashback rate.
+Crypto.com up to 5% (Private $500K tier, formerly Obsidian).
 Seeing these numbers, the instinct is "higher reward rate = better."
-But factor in staking costs and the story changes completely:
+But factor in staking costs and the story changes completely.

 The problem: CRO is a platform token whose price fluctuates.
-If you stake $4,000 worth of CRO but its price drops 30% within a year, your staked principal loses $1,200.
-You'd need to spend over $40,000 annually (at 3% cashback) just to break even on the staking loss — and that's not counting the rewards themselves being paid in CRO, facing the same price risk.
+If you stake $5,000 worth of CRO for the Pro tier and its price drops 30% within a year, your staked principal loses $1,500.
+You'd need to spend over $50,000 annually (at 3% cashback) just to break even on the staking loss — and that's not counting the rewards themselves being paid in CRO, facing the same price risk.

 The correct evaluation framework: Annual staking cost (including price volatility risk) + annual spending rewards = real ROI.
 If you're uncomfortable using an investment decision framework to evaluate a "spending card," staking-based high-reward cards might not be for you.